daohoangson/js-tinhte-api/README.md

  - `onFetched` function
  - `onFetchedWithAuth` function

-Returns a higher order React component, the underlying component will receive `api` and `apiData` as props.
+Returns a higher order React component, the underlying component will receive `api` and api data as props.
 It can use `api` directly (`api.fetchOne()`, `api.fetchMultiple()`, etc.) or it can let the HOC make the requests and benefit from multiple requests from different components being batched together automatically.